sivkovych/check-version-sh/README.md

 ## Usage

 Make sure to check out first since the script needs some files to check.
-Check Version action will exit with code `0` if check
+Check Version Sh action will exit with code `0` if check

 - for all specified (with optional `check-only-for` option) files were successful
 - for at least one present (from all supported version files) file was successful